alarm-redist/fifty-states/analyses/CT_cd_2000/doc_CT_cd_2000.md

 ## Simulation Notes
 We sample 10,000 districting plans for Connecticut across 5 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
-We use a pseudo-county constraint to limit county and municipality splits No special techniques were needed to produce the sample.
+We use a pseudo-county constraint to limit county and municipality splits.
+No special techniques were needed to produce the sample.